LimePoint/opschain/docs/getting_started.md

 You will be asked to confirm whether you would like to use certain features and will also be able to override default values for the location of database files and other settings.

-_Note: On Windows Subsystem for Linux (WSL) you will need to enable full read-write-execute (777) permissions on the /var/run/docker.sock file_
+_Note: On Windows Subsystem for Linux (WSL) you will need to enable full read-write-execute (777) permissions on the /var/run/docker.sock file._

 ### Pull Latest OpsChain Images